 Meal planning and grocery shopping – Every weekend I do a plan of the meals that our family will need for that coming week.
 I look at who’s going to be around for which meals, including breakfast, lunch, dinner and any snacks.
 Then I do my online grocery shop for the food to be delivered to my door every Monday.
 I’ve set an alert on my phone to remind me every Sunday evening to place the order in case I forget.
 This way my fridge and cupboards never run completely empty, I can calculate how much milk, bread and other stuff I need for the week and I don’t have to dream up nutritious, exciting meals that suit all the family when I have no ingredients and only ten minutes to get it on the table.
 At the end of the day when I’ve been on the go and making decisions all day, I really don’t feel like cooking and would rather reach for the takeaway menu or frozen chicken nuggets.
 Nothing wrong with nuggets but perhaps not seven days a week!
 For more information on meal planning and meal prep made simple, click here to read my blog post.

-Laundry – work out how often you need to do a load of laundry and get into a routine of doing this as regularly as your household requires.
+Laundry – Work out how often you need to do a load of laundry and get into a routine of doing this as regularly as your household requires.
 I tend to put a wash on every couple of days and I always make sure that the basket of clean clothes is folded, ironed if I have to, and put away before I go to bed that night.
-This way everyone has a fresh supply of clean clothes, the dirty laundry doesn’t build up and I’m not faced with an early morning frantic rummage through masses of clean, but unsorted clothes looking for the missing white sock with cats on it for my daughter before she goes to school.
+This way everyone has a fresh supply of clean clothes, the dirty laundry doesn’t build up and I’m not faced with an early morning frantic rummage through masses of clean, but unsorted clothes looking for a missing sock or school shirt.

 Routines will save you time and keep your home running smoothly